noudess/docs-main/Lua-Parser.md

 ### Player Events

 * event_say
-> Triggered when a client /says something
+> Triggered when a client /says something.
 > Passes an event table as an argument:
 > ```
 > {